edgexfoundry/device-onvif-camera/doc/credentials.md

 # Credentials
 Camera credentials are stored in the EdgeX Secret Store and referenced by MAC Address.
-All devices by default are configured with credentials from `DefaultSecretPath` unless configured as part of a group within `AppCustom.CredentialsMap`.
+All devices by default are configured with credentials from `DefaultSecretName` unless configured as part of a group within `AppCustom.CredentialsMap`.

 Three things must be done in order to add an authenticated camera to EdgeX: